batfish/batfish/tools/README.md

 Palo Alto application definitions can be pulled from a firewall or Panorama device via their web APIs.

 To pull the definitions you'll need an API key.
-You can issue a GET request via something like `curl` to the keygen API providing a username and password (replace `<USERNAME>` and `<PASSWORD>` below):
+You can issue a GET request via something like `curl` to the keygen API providing a username and password (replace the IP address and `<USERNAME>` and `<PASSWORD>` below):
 ```
 curl -X GET 'https://10.0.0.1/api/?type=keygen&user=<USERNAME>&password=<PASSWORD>'
 ```